Golden Eagle Aging Chart

 Observers search the skies for migrating Eastern Golden Eagles from the lookout at Waggoner’s Gap Hawk Watch on the crest of Blue Mountain north of Carlisle, Pennsylvania.

 Just to the east of the Susquehanna valley, world renowned Hawk Mountain Sanctuary has been tracking autumn hawk migration at their lookouts since the poachers were evicted in 1934.
 During that first year, curator of the new refuge, Maurice Broun, discovered the previously unknown southbound movements of “Eastern Golden Eagles” along the ridges of the Appalachians.
 With only partial coverage during that first season, he spotted more than thirty.
 By the following year, skeptical ornithologists were coming to see this phenomenon for themselves—among them, Herbert H. Beck.
-He commented to Broun, “I have travelled thousands of miles to see golden eagles, with never any luck until this day.”
+He commented to Broun, “I have traveled thousands of miles to see golden eagles, with never any luck until this day.”
 Beck was within sixty miles of his Lancaster County home when he saw his first Golden Eagle at Hawk Mountain.
 Broun would count a total of sixty-six Golden Eagles there during 1935, the first year with complete coverage of the autumn season.
 Hawk Mountain’s fall migration count has been conducted continuously since 1934, except during the three years of World War II (1943-1945) when Maurice Broun was in military service.

 Though not recently in use, the Route 183 Hawk Watch atop Blue Mountain is another excellent location for observing the movement of migrating eagles.
 It lies just to the east of the Susquehanna watershed about half the distance from Hawk Mountain to the Second Mountain Hawk Watch.